circuitdao/docs/docs/user-guide/collateral-vaults.md

 The SF is one of the primary mechanisms by which BYC maintains its 1:1 peg to the US Dollar.

 * If BYC trades at > 1 USD in the market, the price can be brought down by lowering the SF, so that borrowing BYC becomes more attractive, thereby increasing the BYC supply.
-* If BYC trades at < 1 USD in the market, the SF can be increased in order to make holding BYC more expensive, encouring repayment of BYC loans, which tightens the supply and pushes up the price of BYC.
+* If BYC trades at < 1 USD in the market, the SF can be increased in order to make holding BYC more expensive, encouraging repayment of BYC loans, which tightens the supply and pushes up the price of BYC.

 Given that supply-demand dynamics for BYC are driven by the market, the SF needs to be adjusted on an ongoing basis.
 For this reason, governance should closely monitor market developments and vote to adjust the SF as needed.